shenlu89/amazing-endemic-species/README.md

 New contributors welcome!
 First off, thanks for your interest in contributing! 🎉

+### Add More Species

+If you want to add more species to Amazing Endemic Species, you can follow the [contributing guidelines](#contributing-guidelines) or add species via an [issue](https://github.com/shenlu89/amazing-endemic-species/issues/new?assignees=shenlu89&labels=add-more-species&projects=&template=add_more_species.md&title=%5BAdd+More+Species%5D).

+- **ONLY** accept `JPG` images with `150x150` px.
+- Ensure your photo features one species with good quality and easily identifiable

 ### Contributing Guidelines

 If you experience bugs, feel free to open an [issue](https://github.com/shenlu89/amazing-endemic-species/issues/new).
 And if you would like to implement a new feature or bug fix, you can raise a pull request with the steps below.